troy-west/apache-kafka-number-stations/README.md

 * Get numbers.MessageTimeExtractor passing

+Why should you never return a static number (like 0L) from the extractor?
+What impact does it have on compaction, deletion, etc?

 ## Complete the Compute toplogy by fixing every test in ComputeTest

 Also remember to log/info each Scott Base message (there's no test for that)